foxdonut/meiosis/tutorial/lessons/03-streams.md

 - actions push **patches** onto the `update` stream
 - a `states` stream that `scan`s the `update` stream, starting with an initial state and applying patches to the state with an **accumulator** function
-- a React component to which we pass `states` and `actions`
-- the component uses `states()` to get the initial state, and `states.map` to call `setState` when the state changes
-- `actions` are used by the component to trigger state changes.
+- `actions` are used to trigger state changes.

 You've probably noticed that our patches and our accumulator function are pretty limited.
 Indeed, our patches are just numbers, and all the accumulator function does is add the number to the state value.
-In the next two sections, we will look at more general-purpose patches and accumulator functions, fully implementing the Meiosis pattern in the process.
+In the upcoming sections, we will look at more general-purpose patches and accumulator functions, fully implementing the Meiosis pattern in the process.

 > **A Note about Using Mithril Streams**.